 The developers of the racing simulator game Assetto Corsa were attempting to find the source of what they believed to be a bug with the in-game traction control.
 In reality, the “bug” was the simulation accurately recreating a real world physics problem they were unaware of.

 The Microsoft Flight Simulator franchise is older than Windows itself, with the first flight simulator being released in 1982, while the first version of windows was released in 1985.

 William Higinbotham, the man who made the world’s first video game, was also a member of the team which made the world’s first nuclear bomb.

 Before the internet, Nintendo had “game counselors” – whom you could call if you were stuck in a game and they would coach you through it.

 The first computer game was Nim, released in April 1940 on a computer called the Nimatron, which weighed over a ton.
 The designer was a nuclear physicist and quantum mechanics pioneer who later participated in the Manhattan Project.
 100,000 games were played, with the computer winning ~90%

-Back in the 1980’s people were able to download Video Games from a radio broadcast by recording the sounds onto a cassette tape that they could then play on their computers.
+In the 1980s you could download video games from a radio broadcast, by recording the sounds onto a cassette tape that would then play on a computer.